fmxsh/cred/README.md

 ![Cover image](https://github.com/mtkld/cred/blob/master/front.jpg?raw=true)

-Easily and securely manage credentials in a file stored in key-value pairs.
+Bash script to easily and securely manage credentials.
+Data stored in key-value pairs in an encrypted vault file.

-Credentials are not written unencrypted to disk but kept in memory (be aware of your swap file if you use one).
+Credentials are not written unencrypted to disk at any point but only kept in memory (be aware of your swap file if you use one).

 Encrypted with `openssl enc -aes-256-cbc -pbkdf2 -iter "$iterations" -salt -pass pass:"$password"`